-As of December 31, 2014, the Company believes that the rates determined by the Cofetel in the resolutions will prevail, and therefore it has recognized the cost, based on the rates approved by Cofetel.
+At the date of issuance of the financial statements, the Company believes that the rates determined by Cofetel in the resolutions will prevail, and therefore it has recognized the cost, based on the rates approved by Cofetel.

-As of December 31, 2009, there was a letter of credit for US\$34 million issued by Banamex in favor of Telmex for the purpose of guaranteeing the Company's obligations, which were acquired through several interconnection agreements.
+As of December 31, 2009, there was a letter of credit for U.S. 34 million issued by Banamex in favor of Telmex for the purpose of guarantee the Company's obligations, which were acquired through several interconnection agreements.
 The amounts under the letter of credit were drawn by Telmex in the month of January 2010, claiming that Avantel had debts with such company.
-As of December 31, 2013, Avantel has been able to recover the entire amount mentioned above, through compensation with regard to certain charges for services rendered by Telmex to Avantel on a monthly basis.
+At the date of issuance of the financial statements, Avantel has been able to recover the entire amount mentioned above, through compensation with regard to certain charges for services rendered by Telmex to Avantel on a monthly basis.

-(d) Interconnection Disagreements - Grupo Iusacell - Years 2012-2013.
-In October 2014, IFETEL solved an interconnection disagreement between Grupo Iusacell and the Company (Axtel / Avantel), related to interconnection tariffs for termination services switched to mobile users under the modalities "calling party pays" and "nationwide calling party pays" for the period 2012-2013.
+(c) Interconnection Disagreements - Grupo Iusacell and Grupo Telefónica - 2012-2013.
+During October 2014 and May 2015, the Federal Telecommunications Institute "Ifetel", which replaced Cofetel, resolved interconnection disagreements to Iusacell and Telefonica with Axtel, respectively, setting interconnection rates for termination services commuted to mobile users under the modalities "calling party pays" and "nationwide calling party pays" for the period 2012-2013.
 In that resolution IFETEL determined tariffs per minute of Ps.
-0.3214 for 2012 and Ps.
-0.3144 for 2013.
+0.3214 pesos for 2012 and Ps.
+0.3144 pesos for 2013.